Naviary2/BigDecimal/readme.md

 Javascript's BigInt primitive is one of the fastest methods for performing arbitrary integer arithmetic in javascript.
 This library takes advantage of BigInt's speed, and combines it with fixed-point arithmetic.
 A set portion of the least-significant bits of the BigInt are dedicated towards the decimal portion of the number, indicated by the `exponent` property, and the remaining most-significant bits are used for the integer portion!

-If we wanted to store 2.75, that would look like `{ number: 11n, exponent: 2}` where `11n` is our bigint.
-In binary, that's `1011`.
+If we wanted to store 2.75, that would look like `{ bigint: 11n, exponent: 2}`.
+In binary, 11n is `1011`.
 But the right-most 2 bits are dedicated for the decimal part, so we split it into `10`, which is 2 in binary, and `11`, which is binary fraction for 0.75.
 Added together we get 2.75.
-Or in other words, if we have our `number` and `exponent` properties, than our true number equals `number / 2^exponent`.
+Or in other words, if we have our `bigint` and `exponent` properties, than our true number equals `bigint / 2^exponent`.

 This allows us to work with arbitrary-sized numbers **with** arbitrary levels of decimal precision!